Azure-Samples/azure-iot-hub-large-twin-example/README.md

 author: druttka
 ---

-> NOTE: The documentation and sample code in this repository is in active development.

 # How To Extend Azure IoT Hub Twins via Azure Blob Storage

 This sample demonstrates how to extend Azure IoT Hub Twins via Azure Blob Storage.
 Concretely, a solution can benefit from this approach if the twin properties either [exceed the current limit](https://feedback.azure.com/forums/907045-azure-iot-edge/suggestions/33583492-iot-hub-device-and-module-twins-limit) or refer to binary content that cannot be easily represented in the twin's JSON payload.

+> NOTE: While the approach described in this repo has been used in several production scenarios, the sample code in this repo is for demonstration purposes and is not production ready.
+For example, the sample code does not currently include retry logic, robust error handling, tests, etc.

 ## Problem Statement